PurdueCS190-FALL2014/lab8/README.md

 Window #1

-This is window has 2 panes split horizontally.
+This window has 2 panes split horizontally.
 The first pane has vim open with a vertical split of `attribute.rb` and `core.rb`, and the second a zsh shell.

 ![](http://i.imgur.com/MZQjXrO.png)